hexaxsoftwares/houx.js/README.md

 `{{ func() }}` or tenary operations e.g , `{{ count ? count : 0 }}` are all  valid template interpolation in pixel provided it does'nt consist of more than a single expression or other unsupported construct like variable declaration.

 Many javascript keyword will not be accepted if found within the template tags.

 Here are the regex pattern of pixel unsupported template tag expression.
 ```javascript
  /(?:\.\.|\/\/|\/\*|\*\*|\[=|==\+|-\+|\+=|\-=|\*=|\/=|%=\*\*=|&&=|\|\|=|<=|>=|\breturn\b|\bthrow\b|\bfunction\b|\bnew\b|\btypeof\b|\bdelete\b|\binstanceof\b|\bvoid\b|\bnull\b|\bundefined\b|\bconst\b|\blet\b|\bvar\bclass\b)/;

 ```

-This tags cannot be used within attributes
+This construct cannot be used within these tag or attribute Binding

-To customize these mustaches tags, you will ve to setup a widget configuration option known as the  ***buildConfig***  in your  widget which is and object of widget configuration settings.
+To customize these mustaches tags, you will ve to setup a widget configuration option known as the  ***buildConfig***  in your  widget which is an object of widget configuration settings.
-The you parse in an option ***delimiters*** with value of two datas consisting of two string values,  an opening and closing tags.
+Then you parse in an option ***delimiters*** with value of two datas consisting of two string values,  an opening and closing tags.

 e.g
 ```javascript